Additional Program Info

 - Past Honors and Awards

-The occupational therapy student awards recognize outstanding academic achievement and fieldwork performance.
-Weekend student Christina Urso was awarded the Excellence in Fieldwork Award and Rose Kell and Corey Holloway received the OT Curricular Award.
+The occupational therapy student awards recognize outstanding academic achievement, leadership skills and fieldwork performance.
+Weekend students Karen Lopes and Michelle Ahlberg were awarded the Excellence in Fieldwork Award.
+Krystan Kyttle received the OT Curricular Award and Joshua Victor received the Dr. Stephen L. Heater Leadership Award.

 OT MS Weekday Program Award Recipients Class of 2019